Business Tradelines: What They Are and How They Can Help You Build Credit

 Instead of buying tradelines, consider building genuine credit relationships and maintaining good financial practices.

-How many tradelines do I need?
+How many business tradelines do I need?

 The number of tradelines needed to build strong business credit can vary, but a good rule of thumb is to aim for at least five active and positive tradelines.
 Here’s why: